 These people in the videos who are begging for our Second Amendment rights to be abolished to do not have anything in common with women like you and me.
 They are protected by gated communities with armed patrols.
 They have burly bodyguards.
 They have monitored home security systems that would rival that of the Louvre.
 Many of them are insulated and protected in their homes, their cars, and when they’re walking down the street.

 But are you?

 Or do you have nothing more than a locked door and the hope that the police will arrive in time standing between you and a home invader?
-Do you put your keys between your fingers when you walk through a parking garage, hoping that if someone tries to rape you that you’ll be able to gouge his eyes with it an run screaming for help?
+Do you put your keys between your fingers when you walk through a parking garage, hoping that if someone tries to rape you that you’ll be able to gouge his eyes with it and run screaming for help?
 What would you do if someone broke into your home and was heading to your child’s room with the intent of doing harm?
-Would you just hide and pray that the stall door of the bathroom you were hiding in didn’t get kicked open by the criminal who had just opened fire on the restaurant you were in?
+Would you just hide and pray that the stall door of the bathroom where you were hiding didn’t get kicked open by the criminal who had just opened fire on the restaurant you were in?

 What is your plan?